pasciaks/lostwords-org-library/README.md

 The goal will be to class base this source code, apply typescript and perhaps adapt the current 'random' algorithm to create the word search data with priorities to include:

+- @todo List of Priorities
-- adapt for other languages
+  - Adapt for other languages
     - JAVA
     - C#
     - etc
-- improve algorithm for non random, depth-first-search type implementation
+  - Improve algorithm for non random, depth-first-search type implementation
-- establish example web and other applications in variety of frameworks that use the library
+  - Establish example web and other applications in variety of frameworks that use the library

 ---